-Disclosure in February 2021 Use of Proceeds (as of December 31, 202 21) The Issuer intends to use the net proceeds of the Offering as Category Amounts (\$ Thousands) outlined below: Feasibility and development of project expansion 3,884 Preparation of a definitive Funding of construction savings account (1) 17,678 feasibility study and General Corporate administrative expenses 2,147 the development of the Financing service costs and advisory 5,185 project Public company costs 1,046 Further exploration Sales and Commercial expenses 300 drilling for Phase 3 of the Audit accounting and Insurance 396 Project andGeneral corporate Construction 2,475 purposes.
-Transaction cost (Brokers and Legal) 2,620 Total 42,000,000 Total use of proceeds 35,732 Remaining proceeds to date 6,268
+Disclosure in February 2021 (as of March 31, 2022) Amounts The Issuer intends to use Category the net proceeds of the Offering as outlined below: Feasibility and development of project expansion 4,856 Preparation of a definitive Funding of construction savings account (1) 17,251 feasibility study and General Corporate administrative expenses 2,712 permitting for Phase 2 of the Financing service costs 4,850 development of the Grota do Public company costs 1,092 Cirilo lithium project Sales and Commercial expenses 316 Further exploration drilling for Audit accounting and Insurance 936 Construction 7,152 Phase 3 of the Project and Transaction cost (Brokers and Legal) 2,835 General corporate purposes.
+Total \$42,000 Total use of proceeds 42,000 Remaining proceeds to date 0

-Note (1): As per the Issuer's ongoing disclosures this amount represents the equity contribution of up to US\$15 million (\$19.185 million) required to satisfy the bank project finance facility's total funding of up to US\$60 million (\$76,740 million).
-As per note 2 "Basis of preparation" in the Issuer's Financial Statements.
+Note (1): As per the Company's ongoing disclosures this amount represents the equity contribution of up to US\$15 million required to satisfy the bank project finance facility's total funding of up to US\$60,000.
+As per note 2 "Basis of preparation" in the Company's 2021 Annual Financial Statements.